 A “walis tambo” is a soft broom typically used by Filipinos to sweep dirt and dust off the floors in households.
 It is usually made of phragmites grass and attached to wooden or woven handles.

-The particular broom is best used on soft floors.
+The particular broom is best used on floors with smooth surfaces.

 Its outdoor variant is the “walis tingting,” similar to the Western-style stick brooms used to dust leaves and other dirt outside houses and buildings.

 The US Capitol siege